 Everything you do in Sea of Thieves builds towards one ultimate goal: becoming a Pirate Legend.
-But what does that mean and what will that allow you to do?
-We got a glimpse during a recent trip to Rare’s studio, where we were shown a hands-off demonstration of a hidden endgame hub that only the most dedicated players will find.
+But what does that mean and what does that allow you to do?
+We got a glimpse during a trip to Rare’s studio, where we were shown a hands-off demonstration of a hidden endgame hub that only the most dedicated players will find.

 As with the starting hub, the hideout features an array of NPCs and a tavern, but it is all built into some ancient shipwreck in a cave behind a large waterfall.

 “When you become a Pirate Legend, you discover a secret that allows you to access this place,” design director Mike Chapman explains.
 “It’s not loaded in off a menu - you seamlessly access this place through the game.
 It’s a place reserved for Pirate Legends.
 When you become a Pirate Legend, you’ll be able to access the Tavern of Legends.
 It’s a tavern built into an ancient shipwreck.”

 Go wandering off on your own in the best PC sandbox games.

 At the tavern, you can talk to ghostly Pirate Legends who give you hints as to what is coming next.
 “Say there’s a new trading company, there are new visitors coming to the world - we’re talking about our post-launch plans in a very in-world, in-lore way,” Chapman explains.

 “There’s also the Pirate Lord - this character gives you Legendary Voyages, which are the best, most rewarding, most challenging voyages in the game.
 Because of our voting table mechanic, you can choose to share those voyages with others, so everyone will want to be friends with a Pirate Legend.
 It means something profound in the world.”